Batu Caves – Complete Visitor Guide

 Lord Murugan statue and rainbow staircase leading to the Temple Cave at Batu Caves near Kuala Lumpur

 Batu Caves is a limestone hill temple complex located in Gombak, Selangor, about 13 kilometres north of central Kuala Lumpur.
 The site is famous for the towering 42.7-metre statue of Lord Murugan, the colourful 272-step staircase leading to the Temple Cave above, and the dramatic limestone cliffs estimated to be more than 400 million years old.
-Today, Batu Caves is widely regarded as one of the most important destinations in Kuala Lumpur and one of the most visited destinations in Malaysia, attracting both pilgrims and international travellers throughout the year.

 Although many visitors first recognise the colourful staircase and the monumental Murugan statue, Batu Caves is far more than a scenic landmark.
 The caves form an active Hindu temple complex dedicated to Lord Murugan, where daily prayers, offerings, and religious rituals continue to take place.
 During the annual Thaipusam festival, hundreds of thousands of Hindu devotees climb the staircase as part of one of the largest Murugan pilgrimages outside India.